dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 Close your browser and open EasyEDA again.

-If the Built Date is at or newer than 2017/06/01, you don’t need to do anything.
+If the Built Date is at or newer than 2017/06/01, you don't need to do anything.

 **Note:** **2017/06/01** *is just an example.*